-The CPC-USB/embedded is a CAN interface for internal USB ports.
+The CPC-USB/embedded is a CAN Bus to USB communications adapter, for use with Windows or Linux based systems in commercial and industrial environments.
 Due to its compact size it is eminently suitable for applications in embedded PCs.
 It is installed directly at a SUB-D9 case opening or a slot panel and wired with the included cable to a pin connector of an internal USB interface of the main board.

 The interface is powered via USB, a separate supply for the CAN side is not needed.
 CPC-USB/embedded provides galvanic decoupling between CAN and USB and has an extended operating temperature range.
 It supports 11-Bit and 29-Bit CAN identifiers.